Dow Chemical to sell most chlorine assets in $5 billion deal

 Dow has turned its focus to more profitable businesses such as packaging, electronics and agriculture.

-Chief Executive Andrew Liveris said there could be more deals over the next 12 months as the company simplifies its joint ventures.
+Chief Executive Andrew Liveris told Reuters there could be more deals over the next 12 months as the company simplifies its joint ventures.

 "JV conversations are ongoing right now and we are seeking the right strategic answers," he said.